When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 • Ectopia and ectropion of the cervix.

 Cryodestruction is most often used for cervical erosion, since this pathology belongs to the category of common female diseases.
-According to the data medical statistics, about 70% of women face the manifestation of erosion.
+According to the data medical statistics, about 70% of women experience erosion.
 The cause of cervical erosion can be various factors - stress during pregnancy, damage during childbirth, endocrine disorders, excess weight.

 Preparation for the cryodestruction procedure

 Cryodestruction of the cervix is a minimally invasive procedure and does not require special preparatory measures.
-Before the appointment of the procedure, a woman must undergo a number of general laboratory research and analysis of a smear of the mucous membrane of the cervix for microflora and infections.
+Before the procedure is scheduled, a woman must undergo a series of general laboratory research and analysis of a smear of the cervical mucosa for microflora and infections.
 The purpose of such an examination is to exclude the presence of pathological and inflammatory processes in the body at the time of the manipulation.

-After a gynecological examination, history taking and standard tests, depending on the results of the examination and the diagnosis, the attending physician may prescribe some additional studies.
+After a gynecological examination, medical history and standard tests, depending on the results of the examination and the established diagnosis, the attending physician may prescribe some additional tests.
 These include a biopsy (taking scrapings or pieces of altered tissue of the cervix) for histological analysis.
-Such a study is carried out in case of suspicion of oncological disease.
-In some cases, a woman is advised to do a test or ultrasound of the uterus to rule out pregnancy.
+Such a study is carried out if there is a suspicion of cancer.
+In some cases, a woman is recommended to do a test or ultrasound of the uterus to rule out pregnancy.

-For several days before the procedure, the woman is recommended complete sexual rest.
-Directly on the day of the operation, 2 hours before it begins, the patient must take an anti-inflammatory drug, which is selected by the attending physician according to the indications.
+For several days before the procedure, the woman is recommended to have complete sexual rest.
+Directly on the day of the operation, 2 hours before the start of the operation, the patient should take an anti-inflammatory drug, which is selected according to indications by the attending physician.

-Cryodestruction is performed on an outpatient basis, possibly in a treatment room antenatal clinic equipped with a gynecological chair.
-The patient is assigned a date for the procedure, focusing on menstrual cycle.
-As a rule, it is performed on the 7-10th day of the cycle after the complete end of menstrual flow.
+Cryodestruction is carried out on an outpatient basis, possibly in a treatment room antenatal clinic equipped with a gynecological chair.
+The patient is given a date for the procedure, based on menstrual cycle.
+As a rule, it is performed on days 7-10 of the cycle after the complete end of menstrual flow.

-The affected area is treated with an antiseptic and a solution that stains erosion.
-This is done so that the surgeon can clearly see the edges of pathologically altered tissues.
-As a rule, anesthesia is not used during the operation due to the fact that the area affected by the cryodestructor is not highly sensitive.
-During the operation, a woman may feel a slight burning or tingling sensation.
+The affected area is treated with an antiseptic and a solution that stains the erosion.
+This is done so that the surgeon can clearly see the edges of the pathologically changed tissues.
+As a rule, anesthesia is not used during surgery due to the fact that the area affected by the cryodestructor is not highly sensitive.
+During surgery, a woman may feel a slight burning or tingling sensation.

-The manipulator (cryoprobe) is inserted into the woman's vagina to a depth sufficient to directly affect the erosion.
-After the insertion of the manipulator, cooled nitrogen (refrigerant) is supplied to the tip, the impact on the tissue lasts about 3-5 minutes.
-At the end of the exposure, the specialist turns off the coolant supply, after which the probe is removed.
+A manipulator (cryoprobe) is inserted into a woman’s vagina to a depth sufficient to directly influence erosion.
+After inserting the manipulator, cooled nitrogen (coolant) is supplied to the tip; the effect on the tissue lasts about 3-5 minutes.
+At the end of the exposure, the specialist turns off the refrigerant supply, after which the probe is removed.
 The whole procedure takes about 15-20 minutes.

 Postoperative period of cryodestruction

-The patient is warned in advance that for some time (from 2 to 4 weeks) after manipulation, abundant watery discharge will be observed from the vagina.
-Until complete healing, that is, within 2-3 months, a woman must stop using tampons.
-During the first two days after the operation, some side effects are possible - weakness, dizziness, pain in the lower abdomen.
+The patient is warned in advance that for some time (from 2 to 4 weeks) after the manipulation, copious watery discharge will be observed from the vagina.
+Until complete healing, that is, within 2-3 months, the woman must stop using tampons.
+During the first two days after surgery, some side effects are possible - weakness, dizziness, pain in the lower abdomen.

-Although there is no need for inpatient monitoring of the patient, bed rest and the exclusion of physical activity during the rehabilitation period are recommended.
+Although there is no need for inpatient monitoring of the patient, she is recommended bed rest and the exclusion of physical activity during the rehabilitation period.
 Sexual contact is strictly prohibited until full recovery cervical tissue (up to 2 months).

 Cryodestruction has a number of undoubted advantages: